mjeppesen/matlab-pivot-table/README.md

             'bar'     2
             'foo'     4

+(*NOTE*: >> above means the Matlab prompt, i.e. you should type or copy & paste what comes after the >> into the prompt.)

-The you can make a pivot table with:
+Then you can make a pivot table with:

         >> pivot_table(x, 'Name', 'Value', @sum)